-STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community will be provided as sidewalks will be provided at an off-site location per ordinance 85, series 2019 to benefit the community at-large.
+STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community will be provided as public sidewalks are currently available and will be repaired as required by the City of Jeffersontown.
+Pedestrian connectivity will be provided from the development site to public sidewalks.

-c.
-The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development:
+The provision of sufficient open space (scenic and recreational) to meet the needs of the C. proposed development;